It’s never too early to start celebrating fall!

 3. Using a stand mixer or handheld mixer in a separate bowl, beat the softened butter, sugars, and oil until light and fluffy, about 1 minute.
 Scrape down sides after.

 4. Add the pumpkin puree and mix until combined.
-Add the eggs and mix until incorporated.
+Add the eggs and water mixing until incorporated.
 Mixing on low speed, slowly add the flour mixture and mix until just combined.

 5. Spread the batter into the greased pan and bake for 60 minutes, or until a toothpick or fork inserted into the center comes out clean.
 Let cool on a wire rack for one hour before slicing and enjoying.